 You don’t serve food in this city for 60 years without doing something right.
 For supper, get some tasty barbecue at Gibson’s BBQ – a Huntsville institution.

 You’ll be sitting later, so first we’re going to go for a stroll in downtown Huntsville.
 Enjoy Big Spring International Park, and make your way past Alabama Constitution Hall Park and find the footsteps of moonwalker Alan Shepard.

-Curious about other space-themed food in Huntsville?
+Curious about space-themed food in Huntsville?
 Click here for a quick rundown.

 Head back to the U.S. Space & Rocket Center, this time for a bus tour of NASA’s Marshall Space Flight Center and the Army’s Redstone Arsenal.
 You’ll visit the science control center for the International Space Station, and learn why, up there, yesterday’s coffee is tomorrow’s coffee.

 Also, be sure to check out the Huntsville Escape Rooms, a live escape-the-room game.

 For supper, Ol’ Heidelberg.
 Pretend you’re a genuine German rocket scientist at this local establishment that’s been open since men were still walking on the moon.